Frequently Asked Questions

 - Can I check and see if my application is complete?

-Yes, we encourage you to ensure that all your materials have arrived at our office.
-Please call our office at 617-353-1378 or email us at email@example.com to check on your application status.
+We will send you a confirmation email once your application is complete.
+However, feel free to call our office at 617-353-1378 or email us at firstname.lastname@example.org to check on your application status.

 - How long after I send in my application should I expect a response?